giomovini/JavaScript_Projects/README.md

 This repository contains beginner JavaScript projects

-## 1 - Color chagers
+## 1 - Color Flipper
-This project I use a Html, Css and Javascript to change the colors in the page
+This project I use a Html, Css and Javascript to flip the colors in the page, cliking at the button.